PythonCHB/PythonCertSpring/Syllabus.md

 ## The class project:

-Each student will develop a substantial project throught the class.
-It can be an individual project, or a group project iwth a small group from the class (3-4 students).
-We suggest that you consier a group project -- it will give you a chance to pracice developing with others, as well as give you a built-on way to get code review, folks to bounce ideas off of, etc.
+Each student will develop a substantial project throughout the class.
+It can be an individual project, or a group project with a small group from the class (3-4 students).
+We suggest that you consider a group project -- it will give you a chance to practice developing with others, as well as give you a built-on way to get code review, folks to bounce ideas off of, etc.

 ### Requirements:

-The project can be anyting done primarily in Python: command line utility, desktop GUI, web application, web service, numerical model, smart phone app, you name it.
+The project can be anything done primarily in Python: command line utility, desktop GUI, web application, web service, numerical model, smart phone app, you name it.

 The projects should be large enough to take everyone in the group about 8-10 hours a week in addition to class time, but small enough that you can get it to a useful state in 8-9 weeks of the class.